Dev-Aligator/thief-orienteering-problem/README.md

 A tool that allows users to visualize and run different thop instances to observe the thief's route and packing plan.

 ## Disclaimer
+This is **strictly** for educational purposes only and serves as a final project for my CS106 - Artificial Intelligence course at UIT.

 The algorithms and experimental methods used in this repository are derived from [acoplusplus](https://github.com/jonatasbcchagas/acoplusplus_thop) and the paper [Efficiently solving the thief orienteering problem with a max-min ant colony optimization algorithm](https://link.springer.com/article/10.1007/s11590-021-01824-y).

 I am in no way associated with Jonatas B. C. Chagas and Markus Wagner.